Emergency Research

 What specific conditions qualify research as EFIC?

-• The research must involve patients suffering from a life-threatening injury.
+- The research must involve patients suffering from a life-threatening injury.

-• It is impossible to know ahead of time who will need treatment.
+- It is impossible to know ahead of time who will need treatment.

-How is the public informed?
+How is the public informed about EFIC studies?

-Before anyone is enrolled in the study, the public in areas where the study will take place must be told about the study and be asked for their opinions about the study and about emergency research.
-This can be done in many different ways, including using advertisements, surveys, fliers, and in-person meetings.
+Before anyone is enrolled in the study, people in areas where the study will take place must be told about the study and asked for their opinions about it.
+Community members will be told that informed consent will not be obtained before enrollment for most people in the study.
+They will also be told how they can opt out of potentially being in the study.

 Why can’t patients in emergency situations provide informed consent?